OpenGVLab/LLaMA-Adapter/llama_adapter_v2_multimodal/docs/train.md

 ### Start pre-training

-We are now ready to start pre-training (please make sure that the original LLaMA / Open-Chinese-LLaMA weights are available in `/path/to/llama_model_weights`).
+We are now ready to start pre-training (please make sure that the original LLaMA weights are available in `/path/to/llama_model_weights`).

 ```bash
 . exps/pretrain.sh /path/to/llama_model_weights /path/to/pretrain-data-config.yaml /output/path